-WooCommerce Product prices can be set globally or on per product basis using Price based on User Role for WooCommerce Pro plugin.
+WooCommerce Product prices can be set globally or on per product basis using Product Prices By User Roles for WooCommerce Pro plugin.
 When you are setting it globally, you will need to set a price multiplier for each user role which is possible through Multipliers settings.
 You can also hide product prices for selected user roles using this setting.
 It works with variable products too.

 How this works?

 To go to Multipliers settings, follow path WooCommerce -> Settings -> Price by User Role -> Multipliers.
 The default Multipliers page will appear as shown below:

 When you tick the Enable multipliers option, the multipliers set for different user roles under Multipliers section will be applicable.